kylehh/kylehh.github.io/_posts/2024/24-12-02-Recursive.md

 There are two builtin functions for turning an object into a string: `str` vs. `repr`:
 - `%s` will call `str`, which is supposed to be a friendly, human readable string.
-- `%r` will call `repr`, which is supposed to include detailed information about an object's contents (sometimes, they'll return the same thing, such as for integers).
+- `%r` will call `repr`, which is supposed to include detailed information about an object's contents

-By convention, if there's a Python expression that will eval to another object that's ==, repr will return such an expression
+`repr` will return such an expression that can be `eval` to another object that's `==` to the orignal one

 ```python
 class Foo: